 Pencastell (situated on private land) is the site of an Iron Age fort, one of 50 or so on the route of the Coast Path.

-The Coast Path along this section has gentle gradients and, although the surface is fairly rough, there are neither stiles or steps.
-This is a splendid section for the less mobile walker.
-The Coast Path follows a minor road for about 60m at Ceibwr, then the route follows the southern bank of Ceibwr Bay before another 100m of minor road.
+The Coast Path along this section has gentle gradients and, although the surface is uneven, there are neither stiles or steps.
+Just one short section of exposed rock slope and one wet patch where seeps have created a muddy area.
+This has not been drained for conservation reasons so is crossed by three stepping stones which can be bypassed in dry weather.
+Making this a splendid short section for the less mobile walker, one needs to be aware of the sudden drop to seaward.
+The Coast Path follows a minor road for about 43m at Ceibwr, then the route follows the southern bank of Ceibwr Bay before another 18m of minor road.

-Walk Difficulty: No stiles or flights of steps, gradients less than 1:6.
+Walk Difficulty: 4 out of 6 – No stiles or flights of steps, gradients less than 1:6.

 Caution